telemachush/telemachush/README.md

 # Welcome, stranger!

-I am a software Engineer, figuring things out!
+I am a Software Engineer, figuring things out!

 I like snakes, but I play well with everyone!